 4. Test PySpark Install from Shell

-To submit a job on the cluster use spark-submit command that comes with install.
+To submit a job on the cluster, use a spark-submit command that comes with install.

-If you come across any issues setting up PySpark on Mac and Windows following the above steps, please leave me a comment.
-I will happy to help you and correct the steps.
+If you encounter any issues setting up PySpark on Mac and Windows following the above steps, please comment.
+I will be happy to help you and correct the steps.

 Happy Learning !!